 - Anatomy and physiology

 - Insurance procedures

 Most pharmacy technician programs require students to complete a period of clinical experience.
 Typically, you’ll be assigned to a local retail location, hospital or clinic where you’ll gain valuable knowledge.
 Shadowing a pharmacy technician will give you a real-life perspective on how the job is done and what challenges you might face.

 When looking for a pharmacy technician school, pay attention to accreditation.
 The American Society of Health System Pharmacists is the accrediting organization for pharmacy technician programs that are at least 600 hours of instruction.

 How to Become a Certified Pharmacy Technician

-Employment of pharmacy technicians is expected to grow 9 percent through 2024, which is faster than average.
+Employment of pharmacy technicians is expected to grow 9 percent through 2026, which is slightly faster than the national average.
 While expected job growth can make for promising career prospects, aspiring pharmacy technicians should still look for ways to delineate themselves from the rest of the pack.
 One way to do this is to become a certified pharmacy technician.

-Getting certified involves passing the exam given by the Pharmacy Technician Certification Board (PTCB).
+Getting certified involves passing the exam given by the Pharmacy Technician Certification Board (PTCB) or the National Healthcareer Association (NHA).
 This milestone means that you have the basic knowledge to begin working as a pharmacy technician professional.
 Not all states require you to be certified, but that list is growing as pharmacists depend more on technicians for support.
 More importantly, most employers seek job candidates who have earned their certification.

 The prerequisites for taking the pharmacy technician certification exam are simple: